 Create Great Content

 After setting up your blogging strategy, the next thing you want to do is to focus on creating Content that will drive traffic to your blog.

 Make Content marketing part of your blogging strategy.
 This is very important.
 And if you don’t get it sorted out from the beginning there’s a less probability to make money with your blog.

 Content marketing is at the center of what drives sustainable and targeted traffic to your blog.

 With Content Marketing, you’re able to carve out a target audience who’ll later serve as your clients, target them with valuable post that will be useful to them which in turn will help you build a good rapport and brand expertise that can convert your readers to your clients.

 This is why you can’t make a living blogging as a new blogger if you’re only updating or writing your blog whenever you feel like it.

-One of the things that drive readers respect about you and your opinion is when you develop a good reputation for your brand based on the uniqueness and practicality of the content you share.
+One of the things that will increase your readers’ respect about you and your opinion is when you develop a good reputation for your brand based on the uniqueness and practicality of the content you share

 Even when you’re not yet an expert in your niche, with solid research backed with data from reputable sources, you can learn and grow with your audience through the process.